 Earlier DHOxSS / TEI Summer Schools

-If we have a loose definition of 'Summer' ranging from February to November, then TEI Summer Schools were held occasionally over for a decade prior to the earliest one listed here.
+If we have a loose definition of 'Summer' ranging from February to November, then TEI Summer Schools were held annually since 1997.
 These were often reprised and taught in other locations as well.
 These were mostly taught by Lou Burnard, Sebastian Rahtz and James Cummings all from IT Services (or OUCS as it was then called).
 Some of their materials are preserved in the TEI at Oxford Subversion Repository, but are likely of little interest to modern audiences.
 Dr James Cummings (IT Services) was the prime driver in migrating the TEI Summer Schools to become full scale Digital Humanities Summer Schools and turning it into a committee-run event.
 He was the sole director of DHOxSS until 2015 when it had grown so large that Pip Willcox (Bodleian Libraries) joined him as co-director.